Clooos/Bubble-Card/README.md

 1. Download this file: [bubble-card.js](https://raw.githubusercontent.com/Clooos/Bubble-Card/main/bubble-card.js)
 2. Add this file to your `<config>/www` folder
-3. On your dashboard click on the icon at the right top corner then on `Edit dashboard`
+3. On your dashboard click on the icon at the top right corner then on `Edit dashboard`
 4. Click again on that icon and then click on `Manage resources`
 5. Click on `Add resource`
 6. Copy and paste this: `/local/bubble-card.js?v=1`
-7. Click on `JavaScript Module` then `Create`
+7. Click on `JavaScript Module`, then `Create`
 8. Go back and refresh your page
 9. You can now click on `Add card` in the bottom right corner and search for `Bubble Card`
-10. After any update of the file you will have to edit `/local/bubble-card.js?v=1` and change the version to any higher number
+10. After any update of the file, you will have to edit `/local/bubble-card.js?v=1` and change the version to any higher number.

 ### With HACS